 Project Two: Online Courses

-In my opinion – now is truly online education’s moment to shine!
-I’ve been wanting to sharpen my photography skills, and there are companies now offering free or discounted classes to help aspiring students due to COVID-19.
-Check out these great platforms for learning a new skill, build on existing passions or just get into your creative groove.
+In my opinion – now is truly online education’s time to shine!
+I’ve been wanting to sharpen my photography skills, and there are companies now offering free or discounted classes to help aspiring students.
+Check out these great platforms for learning a new skill, build on existing passions, or just get into your creative groove.

 - MasterClass: At only $15/month for unlimited classes, this is a fantastic deal.
-You get to learn from the best of the best as this platform only carries legendary instructors such as Anna Wintour, editor-in-chief of Vogue.
+You get to learn from the best of the best, as this platform features legendary instructors such as Anna Wintour, editor-in-chief of Vogue.

 - UDemy: This is the world’s largest selection of courses.
 From business to personal development, you can find it all here with rates per class running you about $10.

 - Coursera: Coursera offers 13+ professional certificates and 20+ degrees and MasterTrack Certificates in business, computer science, and more — all online!
-Many are free and some are offered by Ivy League universities such as U Penn.
+Many are free and some are offered by Ivy League universities such as the University of Pennsylvania.